 Shame on all of us.

 At the end of last year, my wife learned that she had tested positive for the BRCA2 gene, which when combined with the fact that her mother died of ovarian cancer at the age of 49, put her at an extremely high risk for cancer.
 We opted for preventative surgery.
-She had a hysterectomy in January and is scheduled for a double mastectomy in September.
+She had a hysterectomy and is considering a double mastectomy.

 The bill for the MRI assisted biopsy was $13,364.

 In what universe can a biopsy – a two hour procedure – cost $13,364?

 I play 3 hours of jazz piano at a night club in Mamaroneck, and I get $40 and a chicken sandwich.
 Not counting the value of the sandwich, it would take me 363 nights to pay back that debt.
 With a wink and a nod, we were told not to worry, because insurance would cover all but $4300.
 Which led me to an equally impassioned follow up question:

 In what universe can a biopsy – a two hour procedure – cost $4300? (naturally, our insurance company initially denied coverage).